Ledragon/pi-vision-histogram/symbol-creation-guide.md

 `compCtor` is the class of the Angular component of this symbol.
 This makes the connection between this metadata and the visual Angular component.

-`sysProps` is an array of enum values that match the `@Input` property names of the the component for this symbol.
+`inputs` is an array of enum values that match the `@Input` property names of the the component for this symbol.
 Every system-level input must be listed here.
 It is not enough to simply declare the inputs in the component.

 Here are a list of system properties that PI Vision supports:
-* `SysPropType.Columns`: Adding this property indicates the symbol requested certain columns for data summary
+* `SymbolInputType.Columns`: Adding this property indicates the symbol requested certain columns for data summary
-* `SysPropType.CursorTime`:  This property lets PI Vision know the symbol needs the Date object when dropping a cursor on the symbol
+* `SymbolInputType.CursorTime`:  This property lets PI Vision know the symbol needs the Date object when dropping a cursor on the symbol
-* `SysPropType.Data`: Real time data from PI
+* `SymbolInputType.Data`: Real time data from PI
-* `SysPropType.EditMode`: Add this property if symbol needs to know if display is in edit mode
+* `SymbolInputType.EditMode`: Add this property if symbol needs to know if display is in edit mode
-* `SysPropType.PathPrefix`: The path prefix is useful if you need to add images to your symbol
+* `SymbolInputType.PathPrefix`: The path prefix is useful if you need to add images to your symbol
-* `SysPropType.Shape`: Add this if the symbol needs to know its data shape
+* `SymbolInputType.Shape`: Add this if the symbol needs to know its data shape
-* `SysPropType.Type`: Add this if you are interested in the type of the symbol
+* `SymbolInputType.Type`: Add this if you are interested in the type of the symbol
-* `SysPropType.Selected`: Add this to sysProps if symbol needs to know whether it is selected
+* `SymbolInputType.Selected`: Add this to inputs if symbol needs to know whether it is selected

-In the example `SysPropType.Data` is defined to let PI Vision know this symbols needs real time data from PI.
+In the example `SymbolInputType.Data` is defined to let PI Vision know this symbols needs real time data from PI.
 In this case, the `@Input` parameter should be named `data`.

 `dataParams` object describes the types of data that the symbol needs to visualize.
 In our example, we want to create a radar chart showing the snapshot value of multiple data sources.
 So we use `crosstab` as the data shape, and `snapshot` as the data mode.
 Please refer to [Data Shapes](#data-shapes)

-`configProps` is an array of config options that describes what properties for the symbol can be configured via user input.
+`generalConfig` is an array of config property groups that describes what properties for the symbol can be configured via user input and organizes them into logical sections (which is reflected in the generated configuration UI).
 Instead of writing your own template and logic for each config option, PI Vision now allows you to use predefined config options, as shown below:

 * `ConfigPropType.Color`: Use this type if the configuration option changes color
 * `ConfigPropType.Num`: User will be able to enter numbers in the config pane